 Unsubscribes are a sort of a self-cleaning of your mailing list, meaning that unengaged people simply stop communication.
 However, the more users unsubscribe, the more it damages your sender reputation.

-The high unsubscribe rate indicates that some elements of your strategy have gaps and you need to give a closer look at your email campaigns.
+A high unsubscribe rate indicates that some elements of your strategy have gaps and you need to take a closer look at your email campaigns.
 Perhaps the email sending volume is too high, the content is irrelevant to users’ expectations, or your email templates look unprofessional and outdated.

-Before you start recollecting all weak points of your emails, learn how to get that unsubscribe rate first.
+Before you start recollecting all of the weak points of your emails, learn how to get that unsubscribe rate first.

-To find out the unsubscribe rate, you need to know two metrics: the number of delivered emails and the number of unsubscribes.
+To determine the unsubscribe rate, you need to know two metrics: the number of delivered emails and the number of unsubscribes.
 You can find these metrics in the statistics of each email campaign you create with SendPulse.